PrakEntech/calculator/README.md

-# Flutter Calculator App
+# Calculator App

-A simple, elegant calculator application built using Flutter.
+A simple calculator application built using Flutter.
 This app demonstrates the basic usage of Flutter widgets, state management, and custom UI design.
 The calculator supports basic arithmetic operations and features a clean, user-friendly interface.

 ## Features